 - How to pack smartly and buy gorgeous local clothing items that you can wear back home

-What to Wear in Morocco for Women & Men
+What to Wear in Morocco for Women & Men?

 Here is a complete guide on what you need to know to make the right decisions when packing for your trip to Morocco.
 There are many things that need to be taken into account while choosing what to wear in Morocco and here they are.

-Respecting Local’s Culture and Traditions
+Respecting Morocco Culture

+Let’s what with the easiest part.
 For men, there is only one general rule and that is to always dress neutral.
 Men usually don’t have rules regarding what they can wear in Morocco.
 Unfortunately (and like everywhere in the world really), women are the ones being constantly told what to wear and what not to wear.

 However, that doesn’t mean that men can absolutely wear anything or … nothing.
 There is a minimum and it is to dress neutral, which means, to not let the outfit reveal once sexual orientation.
 I talked about this in my article about safety in Morocco.
 Morocco is a conservative country that is quite hostile to the LGBT community.
 So avoid wearing anything that can show your sexual orientation.

 For women, it is a little bit more complicated.
-But girls, I am here to break everything down, right?
+But girls, I am here to break everything down for you.
 One recommendation that applies to all your outfits is to choose covering clothes.
 Morocco being a conservative country, showing a lot of skin draws men attention and can sometimes put you in delicate situations, especially in public spaces where there is a high concentration of locals.
 The general rule is to avoid showing your generous curves and exposing your décolletage, shoulders, or thighs.
 I have some girlfriends who dress up sexy in Morocco, and they still haven’t had a bad experience.
 But this is not wise and not very respectful to the locals’ culture and traditions.

 - Long dresses